AidarKarimov315/Geth-App/README.md

-# Geth
+# Geth-App
-Using go-eth client to interact with Ethereum blockchain but from server and perfom admin functions on the election contract.
+This app aims to interact with Ethereum blockchain and perform admin functions using the election contract.